 - Keeps people alert and aware of potential hazards

-Here are 10 workplace health and safety topics to ensure your workforce is always focused on.
+So, what are some good safety topics to incorporate in your meetings or talks around the toolbox?
+Here are 10 workplace health and safety topics to ensure your workforce is always focused on avoiding injuries or illnesses.

 10 Everyday Workplace Safety Topics for Meetings

 Proper use of personal protective equipment (PPE) is one of the simplest ways to ensure the safety of your employees.
 It’s crucial to advise and train employees in using protective equipment, such as prescription lenses, protective hearing devices, foot and arm protection, and other protective equipment.

 For example, it’s wise to ask employees to wear hard hats if there’s a danger of falling objects in the workplace.
 Inform them about using face shields and gloves to prevent scratches, cuts, or possible infections.

 Ergonomic stress can cause long-lasting and acute injuries.
 Employees should be aware of ergonomics risk factors in the workplace in order to avoid them.
 Repetitive tasks, overexertion, and sustained awkward postures can lead to lifetime injury or pain.
 Workers should regularly stretch, exercise, and do strength training to avoid ergonomically induced injuries.

 Work-related stress, fatigue, depression, and anxiety also account for a large percentage of workplace health issues.
 Uneven workload patterns, toxic cultures, infrequent breaks, and many other factors can contribute to stress and discomfort.
 To reduce work-related stress, try to: